skip to content

 “The good news for families in South San Francisco is that there are new lice treatments available that can kill live lice and nits in a single session,” Jackie Huynh said.
 “Lice Clinics of America offers head lice treatment using a first-of-its-kind, AirAllé® medical device, which has been cleared by the FDA, clinically proven to kill live lice in more than 99 percent of nits in a single treatment, and takes about an hour.”

-The AirAllé device uses carefully controlled warm air to dehydrate lice and eggs, and in the company’s network of 300+ clinics around the world, nearly 950,000 cases of head lice have been successfully treated.
+The AirAllé device uses carefully controlled warm air to dehydrate lice and eggs, and in the company’s network of 300+ clinics around the world, nearly 1 million cases of head lice have been successfully treated.

 “With the AirAllé device, your lice nightmare is over in about an hour, guaranteed,” Jackie Huynh said.
 “Regardless of your school’s head lice policy, kids can go right back to school the same day.”